YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 REPLNOTLS, xxxx requested TLS/SSL communication but the yyyy was either not started with TLSID qualifier or does not support TLS/SSL protocol

-MUPIP Error: This indicates that xxxx (Source Side or Receiver Side) requested TLS/SSL communication but the other side was not started with a TLSID qualifier or was pre-V6.1-000 version that does not support TLS/SSL protocol.
+MUPIP Error: This indicates that xxxx (Source Side or Receiver Side) requested TLS/SSL communication but the other side was not started with a TLSID qualifier or was a previous version that does not support TLS/SSL protocol.

-Action: If both sides are running with YottaDB/GT.M version >= V6.1-000, then make sure the TLSID qualifier is specified for both the Source and Receiver Server startup commands.
-If one of the instances involved in the replication is a pre V6.1-000 YottaDB/GT.M version, upgrade it to V6.1-000 to support TLS.
+Action: If both sides are running with the latest version, then make sure the TLSID qualifier is specified for both the Source and Receiver Server startup commands.
+If one of the instances involved in the replication is a previous version, upgrade it to the latest version to support TLS.

 -------------------
 REPLNOTON